UPDATES AND SETTLEMENT INFORMATION

 Generally, Xeljanz is only prescribed to arthritis patients at 5 mg per day.
 However, it is prescribed to ulcerative colitis patients at twice that strength.
 Some doctors prescribe the more powerful dose to arthritis patients, and it was among that population that the increased risk of blood clot related injuries, specifically pulmonary embolism, has been seen.

 The FDA issued a drug safety communication about the risks in late February 2019, and Pfizer said it was re-evaluating dosing recommendations for the drug.
 In March, the European Medicines Agency (EMA) joined the FDA in warning healthcare professionals about the potential dosing risks.

 In July 2019, the FDA finally decided that Pfizer should be required to add a new Xeljanz black box warning, which indicates that the twice daily 10mg dose may increase the risk of blood clots and death.

-If warnings and information about the risk of pulmonary embolism from Xeljanz had been provided, many users may have decided to take another drug, and injuries and deaths may have been avoided.
+If warnings and information about the risk of pulmonary embolism, heart attacks and cancer from Xeljanz had been provided, many users may have decided to take another drug, and injuries and deaths may have been avoided.